Columbia Springs

 Independent Projects

-Each intern will identify and complete an independent project that contributes to Columbia Springs programming in a meaningful way and aligns with interns individual goals, interests and skills.
+Each intern may complete an independent project that contributes to Columbia Springs programming in a meaningful way and aligns with interns individual goals, interests and skills.

 Support